Skip to main content

 Suggested Uses

-Planted as a specimen or architectural accent in Japanese-style gardens, courtyard gardens, and mixed borders at 5–6 foot (1.5–1.8 m) spacing.
-The unique tufted leaf texture and narrow columnar form provide year-round structural interest.
-Suitable for containers of at least 15 gallons (57 L).
-Not suited to hot-summer climates, sites with overhead irrigation, alkaline soils, or exposed windy positions.
+Planted as a specimen or architectural accent in Japanese-style gardens, courtyard gardens, and mixed borders at 5-6 foot (1.5-1.8 m) spacing.
+The ruffled leaf texture and narrow columnar outline provide year-round structural character.
+Grown in containers of 15 gallons (57 L) or more.
+Not suited to hot-summer climates, sites that rely on overhead irrigation, alkaline soils above pH 7.0, or exposed windy positions.

 How to Identify